htmw/2023S-Team3/README.md

 The front-end of the SimplyOnline web application is designed using React JS, a popular framework for building single-page applications.

-- **User Interface:** The user interface is designed to be intuitive and user-friendly, with clear and concise layouts and color schemes.
+- **User Interface:** The user interface we designed is simple where user can createroom and join room for video calling
-- **Navigation:** The navigation system is designed to provide easy access to all the features of the application, with clearly labeled menus and icons.

 ### Back-end Design